 Abbreviations are commonly used in clinical records but can be misinterpreted and lead to mistakes in diagnosis or management.
 So the rule is, when in doubt, write it out - in full.
-Be aware, too, that patients may, if they access their notes, misinterpret innocuous abbreviations such as SOB (shortness of breath), which most lay people would interpret as an insulting reference to their origins.
 (See Box 3 for the rules on abbreviations that apply in national hospitals.)